“Leaders: Churchill,” with Robert Hardy (1986)

 The problem with Churchill by Susskind is twofold: (1) It plants an inaccurate image in the mind of the average viewer.
 (2) It is laced with errors, the correction of which would have lost none of the drama and warm humanity which are its most admirable features.

 Churchill made it a rule, when abroad, never to criticise his political opponents at home.
-Why then cast him in an ill-suited role as stand-up comic, stumping America to deliver one-liners about “sheep in sheep’s clothing” (an unsubstantiated crack about Attlee)?
+Why then cast him in an ill-suited role as stand-up comic, stumping America to deliver one-liners about “sheep in sheep’s clothing” (a fictitious crack about Attlee)?

 Robert Hardy deserves full marks for holding his audience, which responds with hearty laughter.
 (Both he and Humes had wanted only 60 minutes, but Susskind insisted on 90.)
 Hardy has Churchill’s mannerisms down perfectly and of all Churchill portrayals, his is the most convincing.
 But the first reaction of anyone moderately steeped in facts is that this is a vulgar caricature.
 Is the truth so boring that it cannot prevail?

-Churchill would not have joked about his being seen as dunce and wastrel by his father.
-He would never have claimed that Victorian Britain “ruled all India,” which it never did; or called his Army assignment there “a life sentence…east of nowhere.”
+Churchill would not have joked about his being seen as a wastrel by his father.
+Britain did not “rule all India.”
+And never did.
 He would not have said that the Lloyd George Coalition lost the 1922 election because of his work over the Middle East and Ireland. (“In spite of” would be more accurate.)
 Churchill never called Jock Colville “Jack,” or made the unattributed remark about Montgomery (“in victory insufferable”).
-Nor did he ever say he resigned as Chancellor of the Exchequer because of the “Tory appeasers”; such a thing never happened.
-Churchill resigned as Chancellor, before not after the Depression, because the Conservatives lost the Spring 1929 election—long before Hitler came to power and appeasement became a policy.
+He didn’t resign as Chancellor of the Exchequer because of the “Tory appeasers.”
+Churchill resigned as Chancellor before not after the Depression, because the Conservatives lost the 1929 election—long before appeasement became an issue.

-I will not bore you with my two pages of inaccuracies, but here are some of the more crucial: At Malakand, Winston says, “the whole company was ambushed—except me.”
-In the Sudan, he says he wrote for the Morning Telegraph (a weird merger of Morning Post and Daily Telegraph)—about dervishes nicknamed “whirling” because of the way they twirled their sabres.
+I will not bore you with a list of inaccuracies, but here are some of the more crucial: At Malakand, WSC says, “the whole company was ambushed—except me.”
+(No.) In the Sudan, he says he wrote for the Morning Telegraph (a weird merger of Morning Post and Daily Telegraph).
+The Sudan dervishes were not nicknamed “whirling” because of the way they twirled their sabres.
 In Parliament he says, “I made my oath to Queen Victoria and took my seat in October 1900.”
 (He made his oath to King Edward VII and took his seat on 14 February 1901.)

-He says he proposed to Clementine “in a gazebo” and that he heard the news broadcast about Pearl Harbor in Downing Street.
-(It was the Temple of Diana and Chequers, respectively.)
+He says he heard the news broadcast about Pearl Harbor in Downing Street.
+(It was at Chequers.)
 His famous aside, “Whatever happens at Dunkirk, we shall fight on,” was delivered in the Cabinet Room at Downing Street, not in the House of Commons.
-After Pearl Harbor he says he sailed for New York—what he did was sail to the Chesapeake, and fly into Washington from Hampton Roads.
-Why couldn’t all this have been looked up?
+After Pearl Harbor he says he sailed for New York.
+(He sailed for Hampton Roads.)
+Such things are easily looked up.

-Some of Churchill’s words are actually from other people: “Always give the train a sporting chance to get away” was said by Clementine Churchill.
-“That dear and excellent woman” (Mrs. Everest) was from a line by Gibbon, whom WSC quoted.
-“When all save Englishmen despaired of England’s life” was said at Churchill’s honorary U.S. citizenship ceremony in 1963 by President Kennedy.
-His crack about the only traditions of the Royal Navy (“rum, sodomy and flogging”) was apparently said, but he was repeating a phrase dating back two centuries.
+Not all of Churchill’s script is accurate.
+“Always give the train a sporting chance to get away” was by Clementine Churchill.
+“That dear and excellent woman” (Mrs. Everest) was from Gibbon, whom WSC quoted.
+“When all save Englishmen despaired of England’s life” was by President Kennedy.
+His crack about the only traditions of the Royal Navy (“rum, sodomy and flogging”) apparently occurred, but he was repeating a navy catchphrase dating back two centuries.

 But with all its flaws and inaccuracies, the performance brings out Churchill’s greatest characteristic.
 That was his essential humanity, which made him so different from other leaders past and present.
 James Humes noted another quality.
 “Churchill told his audiences what he wanted them to hear.”